rust-unofficial/patterns/functional/generics-type-classes.md

 The nearest equivalent is the runtime polymorphism in Javascript and Python, where new members can be added to objects willy-nilly by any constructor.
-Unlike those languages, however, all of Rust's additional methods can be type checked when they are used, because their generics are statically defined.
+However, unlike those languages, all of Rust's additional methods can be type checked when they are used, because their generics are statically defined.
 That makes them more usable while remaining safe.